 Unfortunately, it seems that the resort reviews are dropping quickly, which to me indicates that although I had a great experience, recent guests seem to be underwhelmed by the facilities on offer.

 That said, there are plenty of 10/10 reviews as well.
 I've noticed that these are primarily from travellers staying in the Island Suite as I did.
 Therefore, this may be an indication that the older rooms are the cause of the issues in reviews.

 Comparison: Fitzroy Island vs Green Island

-By now, I bet you’re pretty pumped to visit Fitzroy Island and perhaps even stay at Fitzroy Island Resort!
-If you’re planning a trip, make sure to check out my full travel guide to the island which covers all of the best things to do and a bunch more photos to get you inspired for your trip.
+By now, I bet you're pretty pumped to visit Fitzroy Island and perhaps even stay at Fitzroy Island Resort, one of the top island hotels in Australia!
+If you're planning a trip, make sure to check out my full travel guide to Fitzroy Island which covers all of the best things to do and a bunch more photos to get you inspired for your trip.

 However, if you're in a hurry and only have a few hours to spend, some activities that you don't want to miss include: